datagone/vscode-stryker-mutator/README.md

 ## ⚙️ Usage

-If you didn't have Stryker.Net installed and a configuration file, you should start with these steps while using the command pallette:
+If you didn't have Stryker.Net installed and a configuration file, you should start with these steps while using the command Palette:

 1. `Install the Stryker.NET tool`.
 It may take time to install.
 2. `Create [a basic] Stryker configuration file`

-Afterward, right-click on a file, on a folder or over a selection of your best (or worst 😬) code and choose the `Mutate` action that you want to perform.
+Afterward, right-click on a file, on a folder or over a selection of your best (or worst 😬) code and choose the `Trigger mutation tests` action that you want to perform.

 ## 🚀 Features